alfredsn/24001116-synrgy7-asn-challenge-ch6/README.md

 - [Flowchart](#)
 - [UX Research Documentation](#)

+---

 ## **Contact**
-For more information, please contact the contributors or the SYNRGY Academy.
+For more information or support, please contact the contributors or the SYNRGY Academy team.

 ---

-This layout includes all the key sections for your project, ensuring clarity and completeness.
-If you need further adjustments or additions, feel free to ask!
+This README is now fully optimized and includes all the necessary sections.
+Let me know if there are any more adjustments you'd like!